 Joseph I. Marchese is a Partner with Bursor & Fisher, P.A.
 Joe focuses his practice on consumer class actions, employment law disputes, and commercial litigation.
 He has represented corporate and individual clients in a wide array of civil litigation, and has substantial trial and appellate experience.

-Joe has substantial experience in litigating and resolving consumer class action cases involving claims of mislabeling, false or misleading advertising, violations of the Servicemembers Civil Relief Act, privacy violations, and data breach claims.
+Joe has diverse experience in litigating and resolving consumer class action cases involving claims of mislabeling, false or misleading advertising, privacy violations, data breach claims, and violations of the Servicemembers Civil Relief Act.

 Joe is admitted to the State Bar of New York and is a member of the bars of the United States District Courts for the Southern District of New York, the Eastern District of New York, and the Eastern District of Michigan, as well as the bar of the United States Court of Appeals for the Second Circuit.